webiny/webiny-js/CONTRIBUTING.md

 # CONTRIBUTING

-This small guide is intended for anyone contributing code to this project.
+This small guide is intended for anyone that wants to contribute to the Webiny project.

 ## Introduction
 Once you clone the repo to your local filesystem, you will receive